prognar/5-Star/brand_standards.md

 "00001","Danielle Hudson",2026-03-12,Boot Camp
 ```

-**Benchmark logic:** The baseline is a rolling 3-month average of the latest available 5-star data before the workshop (workshop_month-3 through workshop_month-1).
-Follow-ups use fixed periods: 30-day (next month only), 60-day (next 2 months averaged), 90-day (next 3 months averaged).
+**Benchmark logic:** The baseline is a rolling 3-month average of the latest available 5-star data before the workshop.
+The anchor month depends on the workshop day: on/after the 15th → anchor = workshop_month - 1; before the 15th → anchor = workshop_month - 2.
+Baseline = average of months (anchor-2, anchor-1, anchor).
+Follow-ups start the month after the workshop: 30-day (month 1 after), 60-day (average of months 1–2 after), 90-day (average of months 1–3 after).
+All 3 months in a period must have data.
+No estimated baseline fallback — if required months aren't available, baseline is null and post-scores won't display.

 ### 4. Generated Output Files (do not edit)